lemiskutswa/Javascript-Udemy-Course/README.md

 - When curly braces come after an = sign, add a semicolon at the end (like it is for objects)

 <h3>Special values
+Undefined is given to variables without a value